Yiyang-Xu/A-Share-Volatility-Trading-Strategy/README.md

 ## Data Sources

-- Historical stock data is sourced from Yahoo Finance using the `yfinance` library.
+- **Yahoo Finance**: Historical stock data is sourced using the `yfinance` library.
-- Stock symbols and associated metadata are loaded from an Excel file (`Stocks.xlsx`) containing a watchlist sheet.
+- **Excel File**: Stock symbols and metadata are loaded from an Excel file (`Stocks.xlsx`) containing a watchlist sheet.

 ## Results

-The notebook provides a detailed analysis of the selected stocks, including:
+The notebook presents a detailed quantitative analysis, including:

-- Volatility and turnover rate calculations.
+- Computation of volatility and turnover rates.
-- Classification of stocks based on volatility.
+- Classification of stocks based on their volatility.
+- Integration of technical indicators.
-- Visualization of technical indicators and stock performance.
+- Visual and statistical analysis of the trading strategy's performance.

 ## License